 The original Dragon, Dragonite set the standard for pseudo-Legendary Pokémon, and it'll serve you well against the Eon twins.
 Another Dragon and Flying type, Dragonite doesn't perform quite as well as Salamence or Rayquaza, but has the same weaknesses and strengths.
 Thanks to the Dratini Community Day and the Special Research that rewards you with a Dragonite, not to mention plenty of other opportunities, you probably have a few already powered up.
 For its moveset, Dragon Tail and Outrage are ideal, but Dragon Breath, Draco Meteor, and Dragon Claw can all work if you don't have the TMs to spare.

-- Weavile with Ice Shard and Avalanche
+- Weavile with Snarl and Avalanche

 - Mewtwo with Psycho Cut and Shadow Ball

-- Honchkrow with Snarl and Dark Pulse
+- Houndoom with Snarl and Foul Play

 - Scizor with Fury Cutter and X-Scissor